BibleGet-I-O/bibleget-wordpress/readme.txt

 == Changelog ==

+= 4.2 =
+* Added check for compatibility of curl and openssl version on each website's server with TLS v1.2 protocol for secure communications, also in the case of metadata updates when refreshing server data from the BibleGet server

 = 4.1 =
 * Added check for compatibility of curl and openssl version on each website's server with TLS v1.2 protocol for secure communications;
-  if not compatible fall back to http request, otherwise https request to the BibleGet server will be made
+  if not compatible fall back to http request when fetching bible verses, otherwise https request to the BibleGet server will be made
 * Added ajax spinner for better user feedback when renewing metadata from the BibleGet server

 = 4.0 =